sigp/lighthouse/book/src/redundancy.md

 > provided (if it is desired).
 It will only be used as default if no `--beacon-nodes` flag is
 > provided at all.

+> Important Note: `lighthouse vc` would failover to the redundant beacon node after the primary beacon node has been out of synced for 8 epochs (51.2 minutes).
+This is a known [issue](https://github.com/sigp/lighthouse/issues/3613).
+The developers are looking into this and there will be some improvements in Lighthouse [v4.2.0](https://github.com/sigp/lighthouse/releases/tag/v4.2.0), expected to be released in May 2023.

 ### Configuring a redundant Beacon Node

 In our previous example, we listed `http://192.168.1.1:5052` as a redundant